dair-iitd/FuSIC-KBQA/README.md

    - in_domain_5pc: 5% subset of GrailQA train and dev split, along with 500 randomly sampled questions from the GrailQA dev split as the test split.
    - in_domain_10pc: 10% subset of GrailQA train and dev split, along with 500 randomly sampled questions from the GrailQA dev split as the test split.
    - in_domain_100pc: 500 randomly sampled questions from the GrailQA dev split as the test split.
-The 500 randomly sampled questions used as the test split are same for all 3 in-domain datasets.
+**The 500 randomly sampled questions used as the test split are same for all 3 in-domain datasets.**
-Further, the dev sets used in each in-domain dataset is disjoint with the dev set.
+**The dev sets used in each in-domain dataset is disjoint with the dev set.**
 2. Few-Shot-Transfer (results in table 2 of the paper)
    - GrailQA_GraphQA:  100 randomly sampled questions from the train split of the GraphQA dataset, as the target few shots, along with 500 randomly sampled questions from the test split of the GraphQA dataset, as the test split.
    - GrailQA_WebQSP: 100 randomly sampled questions from the train split of the WebQSP dataset, as the target few shots, along with 500 randomly sampled questions from the test split of the WebQSP dataset, as the test split.